-HARRISONBURG, Va. -- Sophomore pitcher/utility player Kayla Boseman has joined the James Madison softball program for the 2020 season, as announced by head coach Loren LaPorte on Tuesday morning.
+HARRISONBURG, Va. -- James Madison softball has added junior pitcher Alexis Bermudez to the 2020 roster, as announced by head coach Loren LaPorte on Wednesday afternoon.